 The referendum marking the end of the Noumea Accord could be held in 2014 but due to the lack of a majority vote, it did not take place until 2018, at the instigation of France through its central government.
 Having pushed back the date to the final deadline set by the Noumea Accord, the Congress of New Caledonia unanimously adopted a resolution setting the date of the referendum for 4 November 2018.
-The referendum involved three main issues: the transfer of sovereign powers, transforming citizenship into nationality, and international recognition of New Caledonia's status.80 The following question was put to voters with proof of having spent a minimum of twenty-four years in New Caledonia: "Do you want New Caledonia to accede to full sovereignty and become independent?".
-The pro-independence camp lost out at the first referendum, held on 4 November 2018, with "Yes" garnering only 43.3% of the vote.
-Since in the second referendum held on 4 October 2020, the "No" vote was once again in the majority, although the gap was narrower - 53.26% for "No" compared to 46.74% for "Yes" - a third referendum is provided for by the Noumea Accord provides for discussions between the partners.
+The referendum involved three main issues: the transfer of sovereign powers, transforming citizenship into nationality, and international recognition of New Caledonia's status.
+The following question was put to voters with proof of having spent a minimum of twenty-four years in New Caledonia: "Do you want New Caledonia to accede to full sovereignty and become independent?".
+The proindependence camp lost out at the first referendum, held on 4 November 2018, with "Yes" garnering only 43.3% of the vote.
+Since in the second referendum held on 4 October 2020, the "No" vote was once again in the majority, although the gap was narrower - 53.26% for "No" compared to 46.74% for "Yes" - a third referendum is provided for by the Noumea Accord.
+If the result is again a majority of votes for "No", the Noumea Accord provides for discussions between the partners.